Fa-Yueh Wu: Republic of China Navy

 He enrolled in the Republic of China Navy Mechanical School in 1949, entered the Department of Electrical Engineering a year later, earned a bachelor's degree in 1954, served in the Republic of China Navy from 1954 to 1956, and became a lieutenant in the Navy.
 In 1955, he was selected to study radar engineering for half a year in San Francisco, USA.
 He was an expert of radar and sonar.
 He was also a master of Xiangqi.

 Physics

 He entered the National Tsing Hua University in 1957 and received a master's degree from the Institute of Atomic Sciences Physics Group in June 1959.
 He then went to the United States on a scholarship to study many-body problems under Eugene Feenberg at Washington University in St. Louis, and received his PhD in 1963.
 He was an assistant professor at Virginia Tech in 1963 and Northeastern University in 1967, an associate professor in 1969, and a professor in 1975.
 He has been a university professor since 1989 and Matthews professor since 1992.
 He has numerous academic treatises.
+In 1976, Wu was elected a fellow of the American Physical Society.
 After he retired in 2006, he became an emeritus professor.
 He died at his home in Newton, Massachusetts, on January 21, 2020.